ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 This section will explain how to use ROS 2 CLI with ROS 2 Daemon running as a **Server**.
 This will allow the Daemon to know all the Node's graph and to receive every topic and endpoint information.

-Fast DDS CLI can execute a Discovery Server, but it will spawn the Server in the actual process (or in a new one), and we want to run ROS 2 Daemon process as the Discovery Server.
-For this purpose, Fast DDS XML configuration can be used in order to preconfigure every new participant that is created with this configuration exported.
+We can use the Fast DDS XML configuration to configure the ROS 2 daemon as a Discovery Server.
 Below you can find a XML configuration file which will configure every new participant as a Discovery Server.
 It is important to notice that, in order to create a Discovery Server, port and GUID (id) must be specified.
 Thus only one participant at a time can be created with this configuration file.